 Common Artist Legal Problems and How to Avoid Them

-Selling your art through a dealer, consultant, artist representative, gallery or agent constitutes a business relationship.
-A successful relationship means negotiating and implementing a contract, agreement or arrangement that works for both you and the seller.
-Basically, you entrust your art to the seller who in turn, promotes and markets it, sells it, collects the money and then pays you a predetermined percentage of those sales.
+Selling your art through a dealer, consultant, representative, gallery or agent constitutes a business relationship.
+A successful relationship means negotiating and agreeing to a contract or arrangement that works for both you and the seller.
+Basically, you entrust your art to the seller who in turn, promotes and markets it, sells it, collects the money and then pays you a predetermined percentage of any sales.

-This sounds straightforward, but problems arise when either one or both parties doesn't understand the details of an arrangement, one or both parties decides that the arrangement isn't fair or one or both parties doesn't honor the arrangement.
-Most disagreements can be resolved by simple discussions between artist and seller, but those that can't may require legal intervention and months or even years of litigation and expense.
+This sounds straightforward, but problems arise when either one or both parties doesn't understand the details of a contract or arrangement, one or both parties decides the arrangement isn't fair or one or both parties doesn't honor the arrangement.
+Most disagreements can be resolved by simple discussions between artist and seller, but those that can't may require legal intervention and at worst, months or even years of litigation and expense.
 Fortunately, the great majority of problems, legal and otherwise, can be avoided by following a few simple procedures before getting involved in any business relationship.

 For starters, know who you're dealing with.
-Do not enter into business relationships with people you don't know, no matter how glamorous they seem, what promises they make or how desperate you are to show and sell your work.
+Do not enter into agreements with people you don't know, no matter how glamorous they seem, what promises they make or how desperate you are to show and sell your work.
 Artists occasionally get so excited at the prospects of sales and exposure for their art that they entrust it to individuals they don't really know and haven't researched, never to see or hear from either it or the sellers again.

-When you decide a seller is good to do business with, your next step is to meet with that seller and discuss possible selling arrangements.
+When you conclude that a seller is reputable, your next step is to meet with them and discuss possible selling arrangements.
 Before you can do that, though, you have to know what you want.
-Make a list of your expectations, and be ready to discuss them, one by one, when the two of you meet.
-These include details such as what you want your selling prices to be, how much art you would like to sell, how and when you like to be paid, what percentage of retail prices you prefer, and how long you want the business arrangement to last.
-Sellers, of course, have their own requirements for how they do business, which may or may not match up with yours.
-Requirements that don't match will have to be negotiated, so be flexible and open to their suggestions.
+Make a list of your expectations or requirements, and be ready to discuss them all when the two of you meet.
+These include details such as setting your selling prices, how much and what types of art they'll be representing or selling, how and when you get paid for sales, what percentage of retail prices you each receive, and how long the business arrangement will last.
+Sellers, of course, have their own rules or requirements for how they do business, which may or may not match up with yours.
+Keep in mind that some aspects of the relationship will have to be negotiated, so be flexible and open to their suggestions.

 Don't be afraid to talk about money.
 When you're not sure about the dollars and cents details that a seller proposes, ask them to explain how they arrived at their figures.
 If you think you deserve more money for your art than the seller is offering you or you have questions about percentage arrangements, ask.
-Remember, though, that the less experience you have showing and selling at galleries, the more flexible you should be in your demands.
+Remember, though, that the less experience you have showing and selling at galleries, the more reasonable you should be in your demands.

 Have realistic expectations about money and avoid coming to any negotiation with overly inflated ideas of what your art is worth.
-Just because you're offered a show or a rep shows interest in your art does not mean that you suddenly raise your asking prices.
-Make sure that the seller is comfortable with your price structure and seriously consider any money feedback they give.
-If your art is too expensive, it won't sell.
+Just because you're offered a show or a consultant or representative shows interest in your art does not mean you suddenly raise your asking prices.
+Make sure the seller is comfortable with your price structure and seriously consider any money feedback they give.
+If your art is too expensive, it likely won't sell.
 That simple.

 Understand exactly what happens when your art sells.
 Know what percentage of a sale you get and most importantly, how and when you get paid.
-Every business arrangement should include a fixed time period, usually 30 days or less, between the completion of a sale (the buyer pays the seller) and you getting your money.
+Every business arrangement should include a fixed time period, usually 30 days at most, between the completion of a sale (where the buyer pays the seller) and you getting your money.

 Before you sign or agree to anything, make sure you understand the relationship from the seller's side.
 Empathy is an important aspect of any successful working arrangement.
 Know that every seller you'll ever work with believes in your art, wants it to sell and believes they can sell it.

 Once the agreement is signed and the relationship begins, do whatever you can to assure success.
 Deliver your art on time, show up at your openings, meet with prospective buyers and do whatever else you and the seller agree to.
-Don't make commitments unless you intend to keep them and never misrepresent yourself in any way just to get a show or an agent.
-The art world is small and word travels fast; you don't want to ruin your career before it gets started.
+Don't make commitments unless they're realistic and you can honor them, and never misrepresent yourself or your capabilities in any way just to get a show or other forms of exposure.
+The art world is small and word travels fast; you don't want to run into difficulties especially if you're early in your career.

 Also understand that just because a seller takes you on does not mean your art will automatically sell.
-They truly believe they can sell your art, but the fact is that sellers sometimes guess wrong and show art that doesn't sell.
-If your art turns out to be a bad match for the seller's clientele or fails to sell for other reasons, that does not mean that the seller failed to uphold his or her end of the deal.
+They truly believe they can sell your art, but the fact is that sellers sometimes guess wrong and show art or that ends up not selling.
+If your art turns out to be a bad match with the seller's clientele or fails to sell for other reasons, that does not mean that the seller failed to follow through on his or her end of the deal.
 Neither does it mean that your art's not salable, so chalk it up to experience, end the relationship with dignity and respect and move on.

 Once a relationship is in place, stay flexible and be easy to work with.
 Avoid feelings of entitlement and don't take yourself too seriously or get unreasonable about how events progress.
 If you're suspicious of every sentence in a contract, for example, critical about how your art is hung or displayed, you constantly bug dealers about whether they're showing your art or about who's seen it, who's interested, or whether or not it's selling, you'll scare them away.
-Most importantly, don't get a reputation for being argumentative, using lawyers or getting into legal entanglements; that's a sure fire way to crimp your career.
-Use every means possible to resolve disagreements, short of engaging the legal system.
+Most importantly, don't get a reputation for being argumentative, threatening to go use lawyers or getting into legal entanglements; that's a sure fire way to crimp your career.
+Use every means possible to resolve differences or disagreements without engaging the legal system.

 * Register your copyrights, especially when you're concerned about your art being reproduced without your permission.
 Read more about registering your copyrights here-- and why it's a good idea.

-* Include a mediation clause in your agreements, preferably with nonprofit art advocacy groups such as the California Lawyers for the Arts (all states and countries have such organizations).
-That way, disputes have a good chance of being resolved without having to hire attorneys or go through the legal system.
+* Include a mediation clause in your agreements, preferably with nonprofit art advocacy groups such as the California Lawyers for the Arts (most states and countries have legal organizations that serve artists).
+That way, disputes have a good chance of being resolved more affordably, without having to hire attorneys or go through the legal system.